archegos-labs/platform/README.md

 1. AWS Account & [AWS CLI](https://aws.amazon.com/cli/) - for managing AWS resources.
 2. [Terraform](https://www.terraform.io) - for infrastructure as code.
 3. [Terragrunt](https://terragrunt.gruntwork.io/) - for managing multiple Terraform environments.

+I typically manage installations using [asdf](https://asdf-vm.com/), but to each their own.
+If you do use, asdf, there is a `.tool-versions` file in the root of the project that you can use for installing.

 ## Github Actions

 ### Authentication & Authorization